admost/AMR/README.md

 ##What is AMR?

-AMR (Admost Mediation Router) is a solely mobile ad mediation tool which is used to optimise the ad networks, geographically and ad type based, to maximise the revenue of applications.
+AMR (Admost Mediation Router) is a solely mobile ad mediation tool which is used to optimise the ad networks, country and ad type based, to maximise the revenue of applications.

 ##Which problem does AMR solve?